iamlab-cmu/robot-interface-public/docs/control_pc_ubuntu_setup_guide.md

 Run the following terminal command:
 `sudo apt install indicator-cpufreq cpufrequtils`

-Restart (TBD: update guide to do this without restarting), and then confirm that indicator-cpufreq starts when logged in.
+Restart and then confirm that indicator-cpufreq starts when logged in.
 You should see what looks like a CPU icon in the system toolbar, with a drop-down menu that shows the current CPU governor.
 You can select the performance mode here, but we will now add files to do this automatically.

 Run the following terminal commands:
 `echo "GOVERNOR="performance"" | sudo tee /etc/default/cpufrequtils`